 The Group takes great pride in its ability to provide excellent ELV services, and to care for the community.
-It has also been well recognised with reputable awards including "Most Innovative Enterprise Award 2020" by Perspective Asia Limited, "Listed Company Awards of Excellence 2020" by Hong Kong Economic Journal, as well as the "Caring Company 2020/2021" award by The Hong Kong Council of Social Service.
+It has also been well recognised with reputable awards including "Best CSR Award by Guangdong-HK-Macao Bay Area Entrepreneurs Union", "Listed Company Awards of Excellence 2021" by Hong Kong Economic Journal, as well as the "Caring Company 2021/2022" award by The Hong Kong Council of Social Service.

 Most importantly, I would like to express my appreciation towards our management team and staff members for their unceasing support throughout the journey to seek sustainability.
-Forging close engagement and partnership with stakeholders, we seek to integrate sustainability values from within the Group.
+Forging close engagement and partnership with stakeholders, we seek to bring in sustainability values from within and without.